dadhi/DryIoc/docs/DryIoc.Docs/Extensions/MefAttributedModel.md

     [InheritedExport("xyz")]
     public interface J {}

-    // exported as service I
+    // exported as a service I
     class A : I {}

-    // exported as service I and service J with key "xyz" class B : I, J {}
+    // exported as a service J with the service key "xyz" class B : J {}
 }

 ```